josevelasdev/cli_twitter_scrapper/readme.md

-# Twitter ClI Scrapper
+# Twitter CLI Scrapper

 This is a tool to extract information from Twitter API base on several fields that they wil be exported to a csv.

-After clone,  set env variables:
+After clone, set env variables in a file called `test.env`:

 - appKey
 - appSecret